zammad/zammad-admin-documentation/channels/email/settings.rst

       it is considered as a follow-up.

    References
-      It only checks if a message ID from email matches an existing article.
+      Additionally checks if a message ID from email matches an existing article.

    Attachment
       Additionally checks attachments of emails.
 Useful if you often get